dekuNukem/duckyPad/getting_started.md

-# Getting Started with kbord
+# Getting Started with duckypad

 Congratulations on the purchase!
 Here is a short guide on how to use it.

 ## Quick start

-You need a micro SD card to store the script from which kbord will execute.
+You need a micro SD card to store the script from which duckypad will execute.
 Any old ones below 8GB would be plenty.

 Formate it in FAT32:

 ![Alt text](resources/pics/format.PNG)

-Afterwards, [Click here](https://github.com/dekuNukem/kbord/raw/master/sample_SD_card.zip) to download some sample profiles.
+Afterwards, [Click here](https://github.com/dekuNukem/duckypad/raw/master/sample_SD_card.zip) to download some sample profiles.
 Extract everything into the root of SD card like this:

 ![Alt text](resources/pics/sd_card.PNG)

-Eject the SD card and put it in kbord, turn the power on, and voilà:
+Eject the SD card and put it in duckypad, turn the power on, and voilà:

 ![Alt text](resources/pics/firefox_example.JPG)